VPNs are blocked for many reasons and in many ways, but there are just as many ways to unblock a VPN too.

 In short, deep packet inspection is a way of, well, inspecting your Internet packets as they travel between your computer or Internet-enabled devices and the Internet-at-large.

-Plus, VPN services are always adding new IP addresses, so this is type of VPN blocking is like a game of cat and mouse or whack-a-mole.
+Plus, VPN services are always adding new IP addresses, so this type of VPN blocking is like a game of cat and mouse or whack-a-mole.

 There are certain ports used primarily by VPN traffic, with 1194 being the most common.
 Blocking these ports altogether will block any VPN that’s using them too.